Bro-11/BinaryConversion/README.md

 # BinaryConversion
-JSON tables for binary conversion in iOS Shortcuts
+JSON tables for binary conversion in iOS Shortcuts.
+Feel free to use them whenever.